leaningtech/labs/sites/browserpod/src/content/docs/12-guides/01-write-files-to-pod.md

 If you need intermediate folders, pass `{ recursive: true }`.

-## Copy a whole project into a pod
+## Copy a whole project into a Pod

 A common pattern is to keep your runnable project inside your web app (for example in `public/project/`), then copy those files into `/project` at runtime: